MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 #### Initialization and Control
 Initialization blocks ensure numerical stability and proper convergence at the start of the simulation.
 Control elements can be implemented to regulate compressor speed or expansion device opening.

-#### Notes
-This model is intended for simulation and research purposes.
-Results depend on refrigerant properties, boundary conditions, and component map accuracy.

 ## Simulink
 In this project, due to CPU limitations, only the compressor model of GT-SUITE was linked to Simulink.
 The figure below illustrates the virtual vehicle developed using Simscape and its add-on products.
 The model comprises five subsystems: